Seamless whole-of-home Wi-Fi now easy with Wi-Fi 6/6E/7 (2024 update network guide)

 Let’s focus on Mesh

-We will use the Tri-band, AX6600 TP-Link Deco X90 router and Satellite ($879 but shop around.
-Extra Satellite is <$500) as the example.
-If you don’t need the bandwidth, there are also lower-cost TP-Link Wi-Fi 6 AX 1800, 3000 and 3600 models and DSL models for NBN fibre-to-the-node users.
+For this example, we will use an entry-level Tri-band, Wi-Fi 6 AX6600 TP-Link Deco X90 router and Satellite.
+If you don’t need the bandwidth, there are also Wi-Fi 6 AX3000 and DSL models for NBN fibre-to-the-node users.
+Conversely, there are more expensive Wi-Fi 6E AXE and 7 BE mesh routers.

 We need to do some math – we will give you the answers.

-The router (green) is in the worst possible place losing half its transmit area by placing it next to a back wall.
+The router (green) is in the worst possible place, losing half its transmit area by placing it next to a back wall.
 The best spot is the centre (orange zone) of the house.

-The Satellite can also transmit the same area.
+The Satellite can also transmit the same sized area.
 But to get a good solid Wi-Fi backhaul signal, you need to place it line-of-sight about 5-7 metres from the router (overlapping circles).

 ←10m→ Router ← 5-7m → Satellite ←10m→ total 27m x 20m wide or 540m2